 Trucking companies usually come with large insurance companies and experienced legal teams.
 These are two of their most significant assets in fighting against you in a legal battle, and often winning if you don’t have the right team on your side.
 An experienced semi-truck accident lawyer knows how to handle negotiations for you so you don’t get pressured into accepting a lowball offer.

-At Gatti, Keltner, Bienvenu & Montesi, PLC, we know that truck accidents are devastating and leave their victims in considerable pain and distress.
-Our team is dedicated to securing you the compensation you deserve to heal physically, financially, and emotionally.
+At Gatti, Keltner, Bienvenu & Montesi, PLC, we know that truck accidents in Tennessee are devastating and leave their victims in considerable pain and distress.
+Our team is dedicated to helping you secure the compensation you deserve to heal physically, financially, and emotionally.
 We offer decades of experience focused on personal injury cases in Tennessee.
 Our firm knows the law and the tactics trucking companies will use to avoid paying you what you deserve.

 We operate on a contingency fee basis, meaning we won’t charge you unless we win your case.
 There’s no reason to wait.
 Don’t let the big trucking companies take advantage of you.
 Contact us online or call today at (901) 526-2126 for a free consultation and learn how we can help you fight for your rights.